Estimated reading time: 15 minutes

 You may not like to fill out paperwork, but the documents you will prepare for those acting on your behalf upon your death will be valuable.

-We’ve been through the process and are still closing affairs for my father-in-law, and since my mother-in-law is still alive, it makes things a little more challenging, significantly since her mental health is deteriorating.
+Since my mother-in-law is still alive, it makes things a little more challenging, significantly, since her health is deteriorating.

-Jumping through hoops for medical documents and lawyers is only skimming the surface.
 Hence, it’s important to remember that a surviving spouse may not even be able to take on the responsibilities of your death.

 We had to tear the house apart to find it because my mother-in-law kept garbage bags of documents and mail in closets and drawers.